mailund/mailund.dk/content/posts/aoc-2020-7/index.md

 because you have always read another character before you get back to the `expression` rule.

 When this is the case, you can parse and backtrack when you cannot apply the next rule you are trying.
+The backtracking is necessary if you blindly apply rules, because somewhere, deep in a match of a rule, you might not be able to continue further, but then there might be another rule that will get you to the goal.

-My code for Puzzle #1 was *almost* there, but the way I used exceptions to abort a match couldn’t handle multiple searches.
-With backtracking, when you give up on one rule, you go back through the parse tree and find a rule that has more options, and for all of those, you keep going until you find something that matchs.
-My Puzzle #1 implementation was greedy, and it did go back and retry, but it would *always* insist on matching as much as possible.
-In many ways, it was similar to regular expressions, and not the more general rules we have in Puzzle #2.
+My first solution did this search with backtrack, but I made a mistake in it—otherwise I would have solved both puzzles at the same time.
+I would apply the rules in order, and pick the first that matches.
+This is a greedy approach, and it worked for my first data.
+However, with the changed rules, it failed, because you might be able to match a rule, but then later in the string, other rules can’t match.
+So I had to change the implementation to keep searching until I had a match to the end.
+In the code below, I do this search using generators; my solution to Puzzle #1 returned matches instead, or threw exceptions if they couldn’t match.

-So I had to throw everything out, and implement a new version.
-I didn’t try to be smart with this, because I really have to finish quickly if I want to program in a weekend, so I made every grammar rule a generator, that could give me all possible matches.
-Matching would then consist of applying nested rules until I have a match that captures the entire input string.
+If only I had done it correct the first time… that seems to be the mantra for the parsing exercises for me.

-The code for Puzzle #2 can handle both puzzles, and I only list it below:
+Anyway, my solution is brute-force matching rules.
+When there are more than one possible rule to apply, I try all of them.
+To get this to work, all the rule checking is done with generators.

 ```python
 class CharRule(object):